Lucie K. Morisset - President

 Michelle L. Stefano, PhD, is the Co-Director of Maryland Traditions, the folklife program of the state of Maryland, USA, and is a Visiting Assistant Professor in American Studies at the University of Maryland, Baltimore County.
 As a folklorist, she is fortunate to work with a broad range of cultural communities -- from Indigenous groups to newly arrived refugee communities -- to help document, safeguard, and promote their living cultural traditions.
 Michelle co-edited the book, Safeguarding Intangible Cultural Heritage(Boydell & Brewer, 2012), and is co-editing along with Peter Davis (Professor Emeritus, Newcastle University) the forthcoming, Routledge Companion to Intangible Heritage, and is currently co-leading the project, Mill Stories (www.millstories.org), which seeks to draw attention to the sociocultural impacts of industrial decline.
 She established the US Chapter of ACHS (http://achsus.umbc.edu) in early 2013.

-Yujie Zhu is a postdoctoral research fellow at the Australian Centre on China in the World, Australian National University.
+Yujie Zhu is a lecturer at the School of Archaeology and Anthropology, the Australian National University, Canberra.
 He is interested in the politics of cultural heritage, and its effects on issues like ethnic tourism, urbanisation, nationalism and religious practices.
 His publications include ‘Cultural Effects of Authenticity’ (International Journal of Heritage Studies, 2015), ‘Performing Heritage’ (Annals of Tourism Research, 2012) and the edited volume Sustainable Tourism Management at World Heritage Sites (UNWTO, 2009).
 Yujie is the vice chair of the Commission on the Anthropology of Tourism, international Union of Anthropological and Ethnological Science (IUAES).
 He is also serving as the organising committee member of the ACHS conferences in 2014 and 2018.